 Justice Club works to further the cause of the abolition of modern slavery.
 Our club holds multiple fundraisers and sends 100% of our profits to IJM, while educating our community about global injustices.

-L Crew is a group of 11th and 12th graders who set up 9th graders for success upon entering high school by hosting events like Freshman Fun Night, social gatherings, finals study sessions, and various classroom activities.
+L Crew is a group of 11th and 12th graders who set up 9th graders for success upon entering high school by hosting events, social gatherings, finals study sessions, and various classroom activities.

 Liberty in North Korea (LiNK)

 LiNK raises funds to help fund North Korea rescue missions and refugee programs in China and surrounding nations, bringing awareness of the refugee crisis to promote their interests in our community.